harsha444/bowling-game/README.md

 `Arena`
 - Arena is basically where we have bowling lanes.
 - An arena may have multiple bowling lanes
 - At any point of time the maximum number of games that can be played is equal to the number of lanes available.
+Right now, it is set to 5.
+Configurable in constants.py

 `Game`
-- Just a base class.
+- Just a base class for any game.
 - In case we have any other kinds of games, this class becomes a base to be inherited by such various games and generic attributes and methods of a game will be specified here.

 `Player`